codacy/docs/docs/coverage-reporter/troubleshooting-coverage-cli-issues.md

 ## Report generated an empty result while uploading C# coverage data {: id="detailedxml"}

-If you're using dotCover to generate coverage reports for your C# projects, you must use the dotCover detailedXML report format as follows:
+If you're using <span class="skip-vale">dotCover</span> to generate coverage reports for your C# projects, you must use the <span class="skip-vale">dotCover</span> detailedXML report format as follows:

 ```bash
 dotCover.exe cover <...> --reportType=DetailedXml